Principles of Strength & Cond

 Demonstrate competence of critical reflection

-Demonstrate competence in verbal and written communication
+Demonstrate competence in written communication

 Teaching and Learning Strategy